If your staff is not succeeding, it is probably your fault.

 The magic of the industrial era, in our opinion, is the creation of processes that enable ordinary people to work together to build highly complex machines, everything from automobiles to the MacBook.
-Every day people building machines and products that, by and large, work well for millions of consumers.
+Everyday people build machines and products that, by and large, work well for millions of consumers.

 The key to this magic is creating detailed processes that make it easy for a generally trained workforce to put together and create highly complex products.
 If you are like many business owners, you have probably done every job in your company.
 As the business grew you needed to bring in more people deliver to your products or services to your clients.

-What is a manger or a business owner to do?
+What is a manager or a business owner to do?

 Document, document, document.
 It is not enough to tell people how to do something.
 Why?
 Well for starters, every time you hire a new person you have to be present to train them because you have to tell them what to do.

 To build a successful staff, you need to have processes clearly and concisely documented.
 You need to have some sort of training program in place to communicate the processes.
-Training programs can be as simple as read the manual and repeat, or a detailed computerized training and testing system.
+Training programs can be as simple as reading the manual and repeating, or a detailed computerized training and testing system.